Chasing Truth: Chapter 25

 That was it.
 He said nothing else.
 Mari locked her fingers together and twisted them as she watched him.
 Several minutes passed and he did nothing but rest his hand on the headstone.

-“She was my best friend besides Jules and Rylee.
+“She was my best friend besides Jules and Leilani.
 We did everything together.”

 “Knowing you had that helps.
 Knowing she had that.
 She was so excited when she got pregnant and when you were born you were everything to her.
 It’s good she never lost that.”

 She shook her head.
-“At first but it seemed like it only made Raoul sad so it got to where I only talked about her with Jules and Rylee occasionally.”
+“At first, but it seemed like it only made Raoul sad so it got to the pointwhere I only talked about her with Jules and Leilani occasionally.”

-She nodded and looked back to the water.
+She nodded and looked back over the hill.

 Mari squeezed the nape of her neck.
-If today was any indication, two days spent with Blake were bound to be filled with awkward moments but they had to start somewhere.
+If today was any indication, two or three days spent with Blake were bound to be filled with awkward moments, but they had to start somewhere.
+It was more time than she’d expected anyway.
 She wanted to get to know him and not just because she had questions.

 “I want to come out here again while I’m here.”

 “Want to head back so we can show Raoul I didn’t run away with you?”